Aggregate Demand: Fueling Economic Expansion with Demand Mastery

 • Support Businesses: By shopping at small businesses in your community, you can contribute to their growth and help stimulate aggregate demand.

-• Advocate for Policies: Stay informed about government spending initiatives and advocate for policies that prioritize in infrastructure, , and healthcare to boost aggregate demand.
+• Advocate for Policies: Stay informed about government spending initiatives and advocate for policies that prioritize investments in infrastructure, , and healthcare to boost aggregate demand.

 Comments